 Vice President of Undergraduate Enrollment, Campus Life & Inclusive Excellence

-The Office consists of four areas: Admissions, Enrollment Marketing (including the Admissions Welcome Center), Financial Aid, and Operations.
-Dr. Aw works closely with Sharon Alston, Vice Provost for Undergraduate Enrollment, to meet the University's strategic enrollment goals and provide support for students.
+The Office of Undergraduate Enrollment consists of four areas: Admissions, Enrollment Marketing (including the Admissions Welcome Center), Financial Aid, and Operations.
+Dr. Aw works closely with the Vice Provost for Undergraduate Enrollment to meet the University's strategic enrollment goals and provide support for students.

 Director, University Conference and Guest ServicesCongressional Hall; ph: (202) 885-8247